 As a result, if your tank uses an aeration device it doesn’t need, you might be saturating the tank with oxygen, causing it to spike to dangerous levels.

 The tank must be able to produce surface agitation.
-For many, a simple HOB filter is enough.
+For many, a HOB filter is enough.
 Not only does it provide surface disturbance, but it moves oxygen to the bottom of the tank, increasing its concentration.

 Remove excessive filters and monitor your fish to see if it improves.